 We’re lucky at itison - we get to put smiles on people’s faces every day by giving them incredible experiences. itison us goes one further, and makes sure those same amazing experiences can be enjoyed by those who need it most: brilliant local charities.

-Each month, we support 3 incredible charities in each of the regions we work in.
+We support incredible charities in each of the regions we work in.
 We choose charities that are doing great work, and who will get the most impact from our donation.

 We speak to the community of amazing businesses we work with and encourage them to support itison us, by donating vouchers for the same great experiences you see on itison.